jqhoogland/rationalia-starter/AF/Concepts/Complexity of Value.md

 As values are orthogonal with intelligence, they can freely vary no matter how intelligent and efficient an AGI is \[[1](http://www.nickbostrom.com/superintelligentwill.pdf)\].
 Since human / humane values have high Kolmogorov complexity, a random AGI is highly unlikely to maximize human / humane values.
 The fragility of value thesis implies that a poorly constructed AGI might e.g. turn us into blobs of perpetual orgasm.
 Because of this relevance the complexity and fragility of value is a major theme of [Eliezer Yudkowsky](https://www.lesswrong.com/tag/eliezer-yudkowsky)'s writings.

-Wrongly designing the future because we wrongly encoded human values is a serious and difficult to assess type of [[EA/Topics/Existential risk|Existential risk]].
+Wrongly designing the future because we wrongly encoded human values is a serious and difficult to assess type of [[Existential risk|Existential risk]].
 "Touch too hard in the wrong dimension, and the physical representation of those values will shatter - *and not come back, for there will be nothing left to want to bring it back*.
 And the referent of those values - a worthwhile universe - would no longer have any physical reason to come into being.
 Let go of the steering wheel, and the Future crashes." \[[2](https://www.lesswrong.com/lw/y3/value_is_fragile/)\]

 # Complexity of Value and AI